Skip to main content

 • The React frontend renders your app’s UI (running on port 3004)

-• The Express backend handles authentication and API calls (running on port 3005)
+• The Express/.NET backend handles authentication and API calls (running on port 3005)

 • The backend uses your client ID and secret to authenticate with JTL via OAuth 2.0